mcjazzyfunky/archived-js-prelude/README.md

-# JSPrelude
+## js-prelude

 Note: This library is in alpha status.
 Do not use it in production yet.

-JSPrelude is a small JavaScript library providing a bunch of useful classes to make daily JavaScript programming a bit more enjoyable.
+"js-prelude" is a small JavaScript library providing a bunch of useful classes to make daily JavaScript programming a bit more enjoyable.
 This toolkit tries to observe the YAGNI principle ("You ain't gonna need it").
 Means, that new features will only be added by the author as soon as he